MariaTheCoder/learningJournal/react.md

 # September 2022

+## 27th

+Today I worked on my React sandbox to experiment with conditional rendering.

 ## 8th

 Today I worked on a react project and experimented with how to update states 'onChange' in an object in React Hook.

 # September 2021